dieg0moraes/fuzzer-console-front/README.md

 # fuzzer-console-front
-A graphic interface to interact with
+A console interface to interact with